 So what does this all mean exactly?
 It means that I have another reason to be vegan (not that I needed any more motivation).
 And it makes me a little mad, to be honest.
 Seeing this logical data triggers the activist in me.
 And that sucks because I promised myself that I wouldn’t be one of those “preachy vegans”.
 But stuff it.
 I care too much about the current and future environment for our children, grandchildren, great-grandchildren, and all the generations to come.

 If we continue to consume animal products, we ruin the planet.

 Simple as that.
 So my question to you now is, what are you going to do about it?

-This doesn’t mean becoming a green munching hippie overnight.
-But you do have more power than you think.
-Every time you go to buy food or a piece of clothing, you have a chance to place a vote.
-Even if it’s reducing your consumption of animal products by 20%, then to 50%, it’s a great start to making a shift in the market demand.
-Not only will you save an animal from being slaughtered, you literally have a chance to save the environment.
+Each time you go to buy food or a piece of clothing, you have a chance to place a vote.
+Even if it’s reducing your consumption of animal products by 20%, then to 50%, it’s a great start to making a shift in market demand.
+Not only will you save an animal from being slaughtered, but you also have a chance to protect the environment.

 I know where I stand, I hope you do your part too.

-PS – if you’re curious about some of the statistics used in this post and would like to see the original sources, check out the facts page on the Cowpiracy website.
+PS – if you’re curious about some of the statistics used in this post and would like to see the sources, check out the facts page on the Cowspiracy website.